Hira63S/hira63s.github.io/_posts/2020-05-05-Loss-Functions-For-Convolutional-Neural-Networks.md

 # Loss Functions in Deep Learning

-I completed Calculus AB and BC during high school because I did not want to deal with mathematics during college despite loving the subject
+I completed Calculus AB and BC during high school because I did not want to deal with mathematics during college despite loving the subject.
-Somehow the general thought that math is hard seeped into me and I diverged from studying the subject.
+Somehow, the general consensus that math is hard seeped into me and I diverged from studying the subject.
 Little did I know that my journey into the field of deep learning would bring you right back to the driving derivatives that I enjoyed so much!

 This post is going to be a quick overview of loss functions used for different deep learning models and the math behind them.